-We’re not quite sure where our compulsion to clean come springtime originates, but we do know it’s there.
-Each year the ground thaws and we have the sudden urge to purge our medicine cabinets, closets and pantries of all that is extraneous.
+We’re not quite sure where our compulsion to get down to cleaning when the seasons change , but we do know it’s there.
+Each year around this time we have the sudden urge to purge our medicine cabinets, closets and pantries of all that is extraneous.
 However, before you write off some of your less-used household items as dead weight, you should know that many of these seemingly one-trick ponies actually have a lot more to offer.
 Even those things that you’d toss out as garbage regardless of the season — banana peels, coffee grounds — are far from spent after they’ve served their traditional purpose.

 Don’t gather your coins in Ziplocs and head over to TD Bank.
 Hold on to that half-used jar of mayonnaise, even if you’ve forsaken dairy for Lent.
 Switched to an epilator?
 So what.
 Let that bag of emergency disposable razors continue to occupy space in your bathroom cabinet.
 And, while it may look as though they’re taking over your limited drawer space, you can never have too many rubber bands.

 Read on to learn handy double-duty uses for all your neglected household items.

 RELATED: Spring Clean Your Smelly Fridge

 Just like lemons, these pieces of produce are not only delicious and full of essential vitamins — they’re versatile as heck.
 Blend leftover peels with water to create a paste, and then rub this “banana polish” on mildly tarnished pieces of silverware using a soft cloth.

 Tuck dryer sheets between couch cushions, in the soles of your shoes and any other fabric-covered problem areas to deodorize undesirable smells in a pinch.